One small step ...

 However, the graph doesn't tell the full story.
 Based on American statistics for white males and females aged 60, between 1850 and 1950, the expected longevity hardly changed at all changed - from 15 years to 16 years for men and 17 years to 18 year for women.

-When you strip out infant mortality, heroic infectious diseases, accidents and more than halve smoking rates, and add hundreds of billions of dollars a year in medical costs, increasing male lifespan by 5 years and female lifespan by 4 years in the last 55 years, doesn't make for as rosy a picture as the Australian Institute of Health and Welfare may portray.
-The Institute's official position is that, 'The heath of Australians is getting better, they're living longer.'
-It would be more apt to say, The health of Australians is getting worse.
-Australians are living longer.'
+When, over the last 80 yerars, you strip out infant and maternal mortality, heroic infectious diseases, accidents, wars that cause tens of thousands to lose their lives, the decline in smoking rates from 40% to 10%, and add hundreds of billions of dollars a year in medical costs, in the Australian context, increasing male lifespan by 5 years and female lifespan by 4 years in the last 55 years, doesn't make for as rosy a picture as the Australian Institute of Health and Welfare may portray.
+The Institute's official position is that, 'The health of Australians is getting better, they're living longer.'
+It would be more apt to say, The health of Australians is getting worse - and they're are living longer.'

 Women's longevity began to take off in the 1950's as the full effect of advances in public health took effect.